Police registration for foreign nationals

 What if my details change?

 You are required to tell the police if any of your information has changed.
-This includes change of address, change of passport, change of name and etc.
+The following information must be reported:

 What if I don’t register with the police?